EmmaBakker/QFR-RAG/README.md

 python -m pip install -r requirements.txt
 ```

-The core requirements are sufficient for loading the dataset, running retrieval code, running generation/evaluation scripts, and using the repository smoke test.
+The core requirements are sufficient for loading the dataset and running the retrieval, generation and evaluation scripts.

 Optional PDF/document preprocessing dependencies are separated because they are heavier: